bitrise-steplib/bitrise-step-multikey-save-cache/README.md

 [![Step changelog](https://shields.io/github/v/release/bitrise-steplib/bitrise-step-multikey-save-cache?include_prereleases&label=changelog&color=blueviolet)](https://github.com/bitrise-steplib/bitrise-step-multikey-save-cache/releases)

 Saves items to the cache based on key-value pairs.
-This Step needs to be used in combination with **Multikey Restore Cache** or **Restore Cache**.
+This Step needs to be used in combination with **Multikey restore cache** or **Restore cache**.

 <details>
 <summary>Description</summary>